-I have also undertaken this assessment, and I am satisfied that the Order Scheme, even with limited instances of non-compliance, is compliant with the development plan as a whole.
-I would go further to state that the Planning Permission is not technically a departure of the adopted local plan given it satisfies design local plan policy 28 (q) criteria (compliance statement at Appendix 7) which accepts tall buildings that comply with these and that paragraph 4.3 (supporting local plan policy 40) identifies that site allocations are not prescriptive but instead allow for: “the capacity stated for each site is merely a guide.
+I have also undertaken this assessment, and I am satisfied that the Order Scheme, even with limited instances of non-compliance (as LPA Officers identify in their report), it remains compliant with the development plan when read as a whole.
+I would go further to state that the Planning Permission is not technically a departure of the adopted local plan given it satisfies design local plan policy 28 (q) criteria (compliance statement at Appendix 9) which accepts tall buildings that comply with these and that paragraph 4.3 (supporting local plan policy 40) identifies that site allocations are not prescriptive but instead identify: “the capacity stated for each site is merely a guide.
 It does not follow that a planning application will be granted if the application contains the stated amount of housing units.
 Equally, through the submission and approval of a planning application, it may be possible to achieve a suitable development which exceeds the guideline capacity.”
-This is explicitly cited within the Officers’ Report at paragraph 7.146.
+This is explicitly cited within the Officers’ Report at paragraph 7.146 (CDB.13).
 Further, at paragraph 9.3 of the Report Officers cite that the tests set out in local plan policy 28 (q) and London Plan policy D9 have been satisfied.
 A detailed design justification is laid out in the Design and Access Statement and Planning Statement supported by various technical assessments to include a Heritage, Townscape and Visual Impact Assessment and Tall Buildings Assessment all of which were approved as part of the Planning Permission.

 Notwithstanding my own assessment, the GLA Stage 1 Report stated that: “whilst the proposal would represent a departure from the local plan site allocation in terms of the quantum of residential and commercial floorspace proposed, this does not raise any significant strategic issues.”

-The Planning Committee Report (CDXX) recommended that members granted planning permission pursuant to Section 38(6) of the Planning and Compulsory Purchase Act 2004.
-Where relevant in the paragraphs that follow, my assessment will refer to relevant aspects of the Planning Committee Report which can be found at (CDXX).
+The Planning Committee Report (CDB.13) recommended that members granted planning permission pursuant to Section 38(6) of the Planning and Compulsory Purchase Act 2004.
+Where relevant in the paragraphs that follow, my assessment will refer to relevant aspects of the Planning Committee Report.

-There have been no material changes to the development plan or other material considerations since that recent grant of the Planning Permission (CDXX).
+There have been no material changes to the development plan or other material considerations since that recent grant of the Planning Permission (CDE.1).
 In those circumstances, it must be that no different view on planning considerations can be taken when these planning matters have already been considered as part of the grant of Planning Permission unless there is fresh material or a change of circumstances (where there is not in this case) (The Alliance Spring Co Ltd v The First Secretary of State [2005] EWHC 18 (Admin)).

 As such, the grant is considered to demonstrate that the Scheme and Order does fit in with the adopted development plan for the area.
-Nonetheless, for the sake of completeness, the below sets out the key aspects of policy compliance and cross-refers to the Committee Report (CDXX) as relevant.
+Nonetheless, for the sake of completeness, the below sets out the key aspects of policy compliance and cross-refers to the Committee Report (CDB.13) as relevant.

 Principle of Development